Just a quick visit, this, since there's already been a sense of the place from up a height on Beachy Head where that's another story.

 What's now known to be called a colonnade can accommodate 1600 bums on temporary seats although that's less than half of the original number.
 That's all thanks to the pen-pushers at City Hall, probably, and it's Health & Safety gone mad, right kids?

-The serviceable, shingle beach is now home to the entire German, year-eleven student population, or fifth year as it should still really be called.
+The serviceable, shingle beach is now home to the entire German, year-11 student population or fifth year as it should still really be called.

 That's not strictly true, there's still a big bunch of them up on Beachy Head on a field trip, probably, and while our teachers would call it a 'Geology Jolly', it's suspected the Teutonic tutors are taking this Erdgeschichteschulefeldausflug very seriously indeed.